 Our commitment to you and your family’s health care needs

 We know your relationship with your doctors are deeply personal and important.
-We recognize and value the care Johns Hopkins provides and are committed to reaching an agreement that maintains continued network access to the health system.
+We recognize and value the care Johns Hopkins provides and are committed to reaching an agreement that restores network access to the health system.

-As we continue our discussions, we also want to provide you the information you need regarding next steps should Johns Hopkins leave our network.
+As we continue our discussions, we also want to provide you the information you need regarding next steps following Johns Hopkins decision to leave our network.

-Should we not reach an agreement, our number one priority is providing you uninterrupted access to the care you need.
-If you or a loved one are in active or ongoing treatment for a serious or complex condition at a Johns Hopkins facility or from one of its physicians at the time they leave our network, you are eligible for continuity of care.
+Our top priority is providing you uninterrupted access to the care you need.
+If you are in active or ongoing treatment for a serious or complex condition with a Johns Hopkins provider at the time they left our network, you are eligible to continue care for a period of time at in-network costs.

-Continuity of care allows people in ongoing or active treatment for a serious or complex condition at the time a provider leaves our network to continue accessing care with their provider at in-network rates until their treatment concludes.
+Continuity of care allows people in ongoing or active treatment for a serious or complex condition at the time a provider leaves our network to continue accessing care with their provider at in-network rates for a period of time.
+These conditions include individuals who are undergoing institutional or inpatient care, are scheduled to undergo nonelective surgery from the provider, are terminally ill, or are pregnant.

 We have a broad network of hospitals and physicians throughout Maryland, Virginia and Washington D.C. that are readily able to provide high-quality care.